Jzukas125/Obsidian-Notes/CyberSecruity/Bug Bounty/Beginner Bug Bounty Course Web Application Hacking - YouTube Video from Ryan John.md

 Nmap is an important tool for bug hunting because it allows to enumerate and find any open ports.
 More can be found in the [[Nmap]] section of notes.

 # URL Testing
+To start of course run dirb to find any sub urls, and then inspect the html source code.
+Any hidden urls can be copy and pasted and attached to the end of the current URL.